1. Eligibility for Math 107 - Intermediate Algebra.

 Wait List Information: The current wait list extends out to 2018.
-35 students are admitted each year from the wait list; the program begins with the school's first summer semester.
+35 students are admitted each year from the existing wait list; the program begins with the school's first summer semester.

-NEW: The current application period ended on July 31, 2014.
-The next application period will be: January 5, 2015 through June 30, 2015.
+The next Radiology program application acceptance period will be: January 5, 2015 through June 30, 2015.
 Qualified applicants will be added to the bottom of the wait list.
-Applications are accepted only from students who have completed the prerequisites (not in-progress).
+Applications are accepted only from students who have completed the four prerequisites (not in-progress).

 If you are not a current SBCC student: Submit an SBCC College application online at http://www.sbcc.edu/apply.
 (If you are unable to complete the application online, hard copies are available in the Admissions office.)